title

 MUSLIMS, SCIENCE AND PHILOSOPHY (4 of 4)

 Omar Khayyam was a Persian born 150 years later than Avicenna and is known today mainly for his poem the Rubaiyat.
-He was, moreover, like other exceptionally bright Persian intellectuals of the Middle Ages, including Avicenna, a student of a broad range of subjects.
+Like Avicenna and other exceptional individuals during the Middle Ages he was a student of a broad range of subjects.
 He was a mathematician, philosopher, astronomer, physician, and he wrote treatises on mechanics, geography and music.

 A few lines of his poetry read: